 Beware!
 If you are enrolled for one of the modules as part of your compulsory electives, you only need to enrol for that specific module in Osiris.
 However, if you are enrolling for another module in this list as part of your minor, you need to enrol via the minor office before the deadline!

 As said before, these are modules which are part of another programme and which you can join.
 These are not only offered in Q1 and Q2, but also in Q3 and Q4.
-In the join-in matrix, you can see which join-in modules you, as TCS student, can take.
+You can find the tool of options at the minor website.
+Please check the preknowledge for the modules you are interested in.
+Especially look at the math needed, since the math in TCS differs slightly from other technical programmes.

 Besides, there are also so-called High Tech Human Touch (HTHT) modules.
 These are only offered in Q1 and Q2.